- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 - By default, the Vendor Product Selection tab is selected, which displays the Vendor Product Selection screen (screenshot below; right-click to open and expand in new tab).

-Viewing Vendor Products Selected for Food Items
+Viewing the Vendor Product Selected for a Food Item

 You can search for one or multiple food items on the Vendor Product Selection screen to see what vendor product is selected for each food item.
 If you are a parent account you can also view the vendor product selections of your child accounts (including DC review unit accounts).